kolenaIO/kolena/docs/metrics/iou.md

 [segmentation masks](https://docs.kolena.io/reference/workflow/annotation/#kolena.workflow.annotation.SegmentationMask)
 in object detection, instance segmentation, or semantic segmentation workflows.
-In multi-label classification, IoU, more likely known as the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index), is used to compare set of prediction labels for a sample to the corresponding set of ground truth labels.
+In multi-label classification, IoU, more likely known as the [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index), is used to compare set of inference labels for a sample to the corresponding set of ground truth labels.
 Moreover, there are workflows such as [action detection](https://paperswithcode.com/task/action-detection) and [video moment retrieval](https://paperswithcode.com/task/moment-retrieval) where IoU measures the **temporal** overlap between two time-series snippets.